Remy Peptides · For in-vitro laboratory research only. Not for human or veterinary use.Research Use Only

 Parameter Detail Notes

-Escalation Interval Every 4 weeks Stepwise increase per TRIUMPH protocol
+Escalation Interval Every 4 weeks Stepwise increase per Phase 3 protocol

 Frequency Once weekly Fixed 7-day interval